 I’m working this week from Austin, Texas, where I’m at the Building New Pathways event with the National Writing Project.
 One of my more interesting consulting projects right now is working on this project, a deep dive into how we build and sustain new pathways for leadership development in the local sites, and the national […]Read More Me, #nwpleads, and 2 Metaphors for NWP Leadership

-At the library, I’m working with a team of really smart folks who want to offer the best opportunities for our patrons1.
-One of the reasons I wanted to work with the Clearview Library District was the intensity with which they run programs and events.
-They – now we – are always hosting active, hands-on […]Read More Making a Maker Space.
+At the library, I’m working with a team of really smart folks who want to offer the best opportunities for our patrons ((I’m still getting used to calling the people I serve “patrons.”
+But I like it.)).
+One of the reasons I wanted to work with the Clearview Library District was the intensity with which […]Read More Making a Maker Space.
 Again.

 Earlier this week, I had the honor of giving a talk in the CSU Literacies of Contemporary Civic Life speaker series.
 With my time, shared below, I talked about some of our work around professional learning and agency, as well as some of my thinking on the essential actions/literacies/habits that should be in our schools. […]Read More Let’s Hack School: A Recent Talk at CSU

-I become more and more convinced each passing day that learning and culture are habit-based skills1.
+I become more and more convinced each passing day that learning and culture are habit-based skills ((Maybe skills isn’t the right word.
+But perhaps you know what I mean.)).
 We either have healthy learning habits, or healthy cultures, or we don’t.
 Any organization can improve its habits.
 But habit formation and cessation aren’t events.
-You don’t change habits in one-day workshops, or a summer conference.
-You change habits […]Read More Building (Better) Organizational Habits
+You […]Read More Building (Better) Organizational Habits

 One thing that never seems to be in short supply in the learning organizations I work with is a steady stream of new priorities, initiatives, and programming.
 There’s always an agenda, pet project, new idea, or something fresh, exciting, and game changing that’ll make all the difference for everybody in the organization.
 I get it. […]Read More Suppose We Just Left Them Alone?